alessandrasomma28/madsf/README.md

 7. Inspect output folder `sumoenv/scenario/{scenario_name}/{mode}/{timeslot}`.
 The final CSV metrics file will be saved as `sf_final_metrics.csv` and can be inspected with the `HTML` interactive line plot visualization `sf_final_metrics_visualization.html`.

-### Running experiments in batch
+#### Running simulations in batch

-To run experiments in batch, you can use the `run.sh` bash script.
+To run simulations in batch, you can use the `run.sh` bash script.
 This script will run the simulation for all the specified durations (both during 'day' shift and 'night' shift), modes and days.
 To change settings, simply modify the parameters list at the beginning of the script. **NOTE: Be sure to run the script from the project root folder to effectively load the `.env` file (i.e., `./experiments/run.sh`).**

 ## Extensibility

 The project is designed to be easily extensible and adaptable to different scenarios.
 The multi-agent model can be easily modified to include new features, without acting directly on the agents.
-One can simply modify the `.json` files in the `config/` folder to change the parameters of the agents (such as different acceptance probability distribution) or add other components (such as other different ride-hailing providers).
+The user can simply modify the `.json` files in the `config/` folder to change the parameters of the agents (such as different acceptance probability distribution) or add other components (such as other different ride-hailing providers).
+It is also possible to specify the zones of the city where some of the parameters apply, such as the traffic, ride requests, and driver availability.

+### Parameters

+The modifiable parameters of the simulation are defined in the `config/parameters_config.json` file.

+These parameters include:
+- `trigger_time`: the timestamp at which the new modified parameters will be applied during the simulation.
+- `duration_time`: the duration (timestamps) of the event.
+- `location`: the location of the event (can be `downtown`, `midtown`, or `all`), configurable for parameters which do not involve social groups.
+- `requests_perc`: the percentage of ride requests to be generated during the event (can also specify zone).
+- `drivers_perc`: the percentage of drivers to be generated during the event (can also specify zone).
+- `traffic_perc`: the percentage of traffic to be generated during the event (can also specify zone).
+- `slow_down_perc`: the percentage of speed reduction for traffic vehicles in the downtown area during the event (can also specify zone).
+- `slow_mid_perc`: the percentage of speed reduction for traffic vehicles in the midtown area during the event (can also specify zone).
+- `drivers_personality_distribution`: the probability distribution of drivers' personalities.
+- `drivers_acceptance_distribution`: the probability distribution of drivers' acceptance of ride offers based on surge multiplier.
+- `passengers_personality_distribution`: the probability distribution of passengers' personalities.
+- `passengers_acceptance_distribution`: the probability distribution of passengers' acceptance of ride offers based on surge multiplier.
+- `providers`: the list of ride-hailing providers available in the simulation, with their respective parameters (e.g., base fare, max surge multiplier, price per km, etc.).
+- `drivers_stop_probability`: the cumulative probability of a driver stopping due to inactivity, which increases after each ride request rejection (e.g., if probability is 0.1, after 5 rejections the driver will stop with 50% probability).
+- `timeouts`: the maximum waiting time for a ride request for both passengers and drivers, after which the request is removed from the simulation.

 ### Scenarios

-The project includes a set of predefined disruptive scenarios with realistic code-names.
+The project includes a set of predefined disruptive scenarios indicated with intuitive code-names.
 These scenarios are defined in the `config/scenarios_config.json` file and can be easily modified or extended.
+When injecting a scenario, the system will automatically adjust the parameters of the simulation (in `config/parameters_config.json`) to reflect the scenario's characteristics.
+This includes modifying the traffic, ride requests, and driver availability according to the scenario's description.

 The disruptive scenarios include:

 - `Underground alarm`: A 200% peak of requests and a 50% peak of traffic in the downtown area of the city.
 - `Flash mob`: A sudden decrease of speed in the midtown area of the city (-90% in downtown and -70% in the nearby zones).